 Lough Key forest Park

 Opened in 2007, Lough Key Forest Park is an entertaining day out in nature.
-The park offers a range of walking and cycling trails as well as a few unique activities including Zipit, a treetop forest adventure.
+The park offers various walking and cycling trails and unique activities, including Zipit, a treetop forest adventure.

-You’ll reach new heights in Roscommon at Zipit, Ireland’s biggest high rope course.
-With over 1km of ziplines and 1.8km of treetop challenges you will enjoy a really unique experience.
-If you’re not a fan of heights you can still enjoy some of the courses as the difficulty of each route ranges from easy to difficult.
+You’ll reach new heights in Roscommon at Zipit, Ireland’s most extensive high rope course.
+With over 1km of ziplines and 1.8km of treetop challenges, you will enjoy a unique experience.
+If you’re not a fan of heights, you can still enjoy some of the courses, as the difficulty of each route ranges from easy to difficult.

-If you’d prefer to stay on ground though, there is a lakeside café and plenty of picnic areas for you to relax in.
-Or if you are looking for something new, the Swedish concept of Boda Borg is an innovative weather-independent concept unique to the west of Ireland which proves to be a challenge to both adults and children alike.
+If you’d prefer to stay on the ground, though, there is a lakeside café and plenty of picnic areas to relax in.
+Or suppose you are looking for something new.
+In that case, the Swedish concept of Boda Borg is an innovative weather-independent concept unique to the west of Ireland, which proves to be a challenge to both adults and children alike.

-There are 15 Quests, 47 challenges and surprisingly no instructions or indication as to how much time you have to complete a task, so you have to rely on your own intuition and teamwork to complete as many quests as possible.
+There are 15 quests and 47 challenges, and surprisingly, there are no instructions or indications as to how much time you have to complete a task, so you have to rely on your intuition and teamwork to complete as many quests as possible.

-Having done both the Zipit and Boda Borg activities before I would definitely recommend both.
-The Boda Borg quests while confusing will bring out your competitive side and end up being good fun especially when you have more than one group of friends or family competing against each other.
+Having done both the Zipit and Boda Borg activities before, I would recommend both.
+The Boda Borg quests, while confusing, will bring out your competitive side and end up being good fun, especially when you have more than one group of friends or family competing against each other.

-Zipit is a worthwhile experience too.
-While ziplining may seem daunting you start off on the smallest ziplines and work your way up to more challenging routes.
+Zipit is a worthwhile experience, too.
+While ziplining may seem daunting, you start off on the smallest ziplines and work your way up to more challenging routes.
 You receive plenty of training and assistance from staff throughout the activity.
-If you don’t enjoy heights you may not feel like trying ziplining out, so if you feel like skipping the tallest of courses there are plenty of places to sit down by the water and relax on solid ground.
+If you don’t enjoy heights, you may not feel like trying ziplining, so if you feel like skipping the tallest of courses, there are plenty of places to sit down by the water and relax on solid ground.

 Morahan’s Bar

-After a long day of activities why not visit Morahan’s Bar, which was established in 1641 and is known as one of Ireland’s oldest family run businesses.
+After a long day of activities, why not visit Morahan’s Bar?
+Established in 1641, it is known as one of Ireland’s oldest family-run businesses.
 One of the oldest pubs in the West of Ireland, Morahan’s Bar has operated as a small shop and pub for centuries.
-If you would like to learn about 7 of Irelands oldest pubs we have you sorted!
+If you would like to learn about seven of Ireland’s oldest pubs, we have you sorted!

 Mayo – The Yew County in the West of Ireland

-Mayo is a great county to visit in Ireland, with towns such as Castlebar, Westport and Ballina and a countryside, with everything from mountains, lakes, beaches and the coast.
+Mayo is a grand county to visit in Ireland, with towns such as Castlebar, Westport, and Ballina, as well as the countryside, with everything from mountains, lakes, beaches, and the coast.

 Castlebar

 Castlebar is the County town of Mayo.
-Itself and Galway are good central locations to travel from to other places in the West of Ireland on this list and they have a good range of accommodation types.
-There are also numerous pubs, shops and restaurants if you’re just making a pit stop.
+It and Galway are good central locations to travel from to other places in the West of Ireland on this list, and they have a good range of accommodation types.
+There are also numerous pubs, shops, and restaurants if you’re just making a pit stop.

 Westport

-Westport is one of the best towns to visit in the West of Ireland in our opinion.
-A charming town bursting with character, locals only love to see tourists in the area.
-There is a laid back fun atmosphere especially in the summer and there is genuinely something for everyone to enjoy.
-Westport is one of, if not the best places to vacation in Ireland in my opinion.
+Westport is one of the best towns to visit in the West of Ireland, in our opinion.
+A charming town bursting with character, locals love to see tourists in the area.
+There is a laid-back, fun atmosphere, especially in the summer, and there is genuinely something for everyone to enjoy.
+Westport is one of, if not the best, places to vacation in Ireland.

 From Quaint cafés, fancy restaurants, seafood specials, pubs with live music and even a nightclub, there is more than one way to spend a weekend in Westport.
-You can get the best of food and drink while supporting family run business, while enjoying quality produce from local farms and fresh seafood caught daily.
+You can get the best food and drink while supporting a family-run business and enjoying quality produce from local farms and fresh seafood caught daily.

 Westport House

-Westport house and adventure park has welcomed over 5 million visitors.
-It has a range of heritage, family fun, camping and adventure activities to offer.
-The 18th century house is privately owned by descendants of Grace O’Malley, the 400 acre site ofkeeshfers guided tours of the house itself and the interesting stories it has to tell.
+Westport House and Adventure Park has welcomed over 5 million visitors.
+It offers a range of heritage, family fun, camping, and adventure activities.
+The 18th-century house is privately owned by descendants of Grace O’Malley.
+The 400-acre site offers guided tours of the house and the interesting stories it has to tell.

-The estate offers camping and glamping sites and there is a Pizzeria and Bistro Bar open every day nearby.
-There is also a Pirate Adventure park which will keep young kids entertained all day.
+The estate offers camping and glamping sites, and a pizzeria and restaurant bar are open every day nearby.
+There is also a Pirate Adventure park, which will keep young kids entertained all day.
 You may even choose to go on a train ride around the estate.

 Croagh Patrick

 Croagh Patrick overlooks Clew Bay in Mayo and is considered the holiest mountain in the West of Ireland.
-For over 5000 years, since at least the Stone Age to the present day, Croagh Patrick has been a place of pilgrimage.
-The mountain top rises 750 metres into the sky
+For over 5000 years, from at least the Stone Age to the present day, Croagh Patrick has been a place of pilgrimage.
+The mountain top rises 750 metres into the sky.

 At the top of the mountain is a modern chapel where mass is celebrated.
-Only 5 miles from the town of Westport, climbing the reek is a fun way to spend a day and the view from the top is definitely worth your time.
-On a fine day you will see Clew Bay and the surrounding lands of Ireland.
+Only 5 miles from the town of Westport, climbing the reek is a fun way to spend a day, and the top view is definitely worth your time.
+On a fine day, you will see Clew Bay and the surrounding lands of Ireland.
 It’ll take about three and a half hours to climb the mountain up and down.

 Down Patrick Head & Dún briste

-Downpatrick Head was named after Ireland’s patron saint St. Patrick who actually built a church on the narrow piece of land.
-The sea stack was said to have been separated from the mainland, and there are plenty of geographical as well as mythical explanations as to why this occured.
+Downpatrick Head was named after Ireland’s patron saint, St. Patrick, who built a church on the narrow piece of land.
+The sea stack was said to have been separated from the mainland, and there are plenty of geographical and mythical explanations for why this occurred.

 Mullet Pennilsula

-The Mullet Peninsula also known as the Erris Peninsula is connected to the mainland by the town of Belmullet.
-Surrounded by the Broadhaven Bay, Blacksod Bay and Atlantic ocean, the area offers plenty of watersports and land activities.
+The Mullet Peninsula, also known as the Erris Peninsula, is connected to the mainland by the town of Belmullet.
+Surrounded by Broadhaven Bay, Blacksod Bay, and the Atlantic Ocean, the area offers plenty of watersports and land activities.

-Near the town of Belmullet you will find a tidal pool, where you can enjoy swimming in the safety of a pool while looking out at the Atlantic Ocean.
+Near the town of Belmullet, there is a tidal pool where you can enjoy swimming in the safety of a pool while looking out at the Atlantic Ocean.

 Knock

 If you are flying into the west of Ireland, you may be arriving at Knock Airport.
 The town is famous for its holy Shrine and the story of Knock.
-In 1879 an apparition of Mary was reported to have been witnessed by 15 locals, occurring at the gable wall of the Parish Church.
+In 1879, 15 locals reported witnessing an apparition of Mary at the gable wall of the Parish Church.

-In the decades that followed Knock would transform from a small village into an international place of pilgrimage.
+In the following decades, Knock transformed from a small village into an international place of pilgrimage.

 Leitrim – The Ridge County in the West of Ireland